-CONDUCTING WHITE-TAILED DEER SPOTLIGHT SURVEYS IN CENTRAL TEXAS by
+CONDUCTING WHITE-TAILED DEER SPOTLIGHT SURVEYS IN THE CROSS-TIMBERS AND PRAIRIES REGION OF NORTH & CENTRAL TEXAS

-Steve Jester, Wildlife Biologist, Decatur Jim Dillard, Technical Guidance Biologist, Mineral Wells
+Steve Jester, Wildlife Biologist, Brownwood Jim Dillard, Technical Guidance Biologist, Mineral Wells

-This brief overview of the deer spotlight survey is designed to answer some of the most commonly asked questions about this method for censusing white-tailed deer and its application in central.
+This brief overview of the deer spotlight survey is designed to answer some of the most commonly asked questions about this method for censusing white-tailed deer and its application in the Cross-Timbers.
 A deer spotlight survey is only one part of a comprehensive deer management program that must also include proper habitat management, harvest management, and record keeping.
-Why a deer census is needed, what it will and will not tell you, the type of equipment necessary for conducting spotlight surveys, and how to interpret data collected will be discussed.

-There are some limitations to using spotlight census for estimating densities of white-tailed deer in central Texas.
+Why a deer census is needed, what it will and will not tell you, the type of equipment necessary for conducting spotlight surveys, and how to interpret data collected will all be discussed below.
+There are some limitations to using spotlight census for estimating densities of white-tailed deer in the Cross-Timbers.
 Spotlight surveys have limited application on small tracts of land or where dense vegetation such as juniper or oaks greatly reduces visibility.
 Land holdings of 1,000 acres or greater offer better potential for application of this sampling technique.
-Spotlight surveys are not designed to observe a total deer population, rather to sample a representative portion of habitat and the number of deer found there.
+Spotlight surveys are not designed to observe a total deer population, rather they sample a representative portion of habitat and the number of deer found there.